Skip to content

 The theme, Touch, calls for a multi-sensory exploration of spaces, harnessing genuine curiosity as part of our experience, and discovering emotion in surfaces.

-Wood that you cannot stop stroking because it feels so smooth.
-A nice, familiar smell that moves you because it reminds you of your grandmother.
+A material that that you touch with curiosity.
+A familiar smell of flowers that moves you emotionally because it reminds you of flowers from your grandmother’s garden.
 A surface you want to knock on to know if it is hollow or solid.
-A piece of material that makes a clicking sound that reminds you of the dominoes games you played in your childhood.
-Your fingertips, palm, nose, and ears, and the soles of your feet – they all give you sensations when you see spaces and objects.
+That clicking sound that reminds you of the dominoes game you played in your childhood.
+Your fingertips, palms, nose, and ears and the soles of your feet – they all provoke a sensation when you enter spaces and see objects.

-The theme of Habitare 2025, Touch, addresses our human need to experience, touch and feel things.
+The theme of Habitare 2025, Touch, addresses our human need to experience, touch and feel.
 It provides a counterforce to our increasingly digital world.

 The theme of Touch is also derived from our need to approach spaces and objects through touch.
-Touching a surface, feeling a material, or testing the feel of something is often even more important than looking.
-Feeling is also a form of looking at an object.
+To touch a surface, feel a material, or test the composition of something is often even more important than looking.
+To feel is also a form of looking at an object.

 The theme calls for discovering emotion in surfaces

-“Right now, it is interesting to see the return of very traditional materials and manufacturing methods as part of eco-friendly interior design and building.
+“Right now, it is interesting to see the return of traditional materials and manufacturing methods as part of eco-friendly interior design and building.
 At the same time, new materials are being developed to replace fossil or otherwise harmful materials.
-As a result, we get an opportunity to feel completely new kinds of materials, surfaces and appearances”, Helander suggests.
+As a result, we get an opportunity to feel new materials, surfaces and appearances”, Helander suggests.

-She hopes that interior design is not perceived as something cold and distant, but as intimate and inviting.
+She hopes that interior design is not perceived as something cold and distant, but as warm and inviting.
 The theme calls for a multi-sensory exploration of spaces, harnessing genuine curiosity as part of our experience, and discovering emotion in surfaces.
-If we treated spaces and objects as if they were people and not things, would we have a gentler approach to them?
+If we treated spaces and objects as if they were living beings, not things, would we have a gentler approach to them?